 As a rule of thumb, a coarse or medium grind is best for a French press or pour-over brew, a fine grind works for espresso, and if you prefer your coffee cowboy style, opt for an extra coarse grind.
 Experiment until you find your perfect flavor.

 You can find high-rated burr grinders at a range of price points.
 And if you don’t want to invest in a burr grinder, Easto recommends buying your coffee from a local shop and asking them to grind it for you.
 “If you tell them what you are brewing on, they should be able to set you up,” she says.

-Baratza Encore Conical Burr Coffee Grinder ($139; amazon.com)
+Baratza Encore Conical Burr Coffee Grinder (starting at $139; amazon.com)

 Don’t forget about your water